Jetmate/hackclub/workshops/pico-8/README.md

  rect(x, 0, 10, 10)
 end
 ```
-Remember the game loop theory?
-Well, Pico-8 provides another function for the update phase of the game-loop called `_update`.
+Pico-8 provides another function for the update phase of the game-loop called `_update`.
 This function is run every loop before the `_draw` function, and so allows us to modify any variables we want.
 Let's modify the `x` variable so that the square moves to the right:
 ```lua
 x = 0